Kristina01111000/Drws_site/README.md

 Try to add padding to the ‘Find out ….’ paragraph
 Try to add a space before the join for free paragraph Remove the login redirect, send them to the community page

-bring up the pmp issue, see if he noticed anything talk about the photos page